 For the vast majority of revenues, contracts with customers are either a purchase order or the combination of a purchase order with a master supply agreement.
 A performance obligation is considered an individual unit sold.
 The Company does not bundle products.
 Prices negotiated with each individual customer are representative of the stand-alone selling price of the product.
-The Company typically satisfies the performance obligation at a point in time when control of goods is transferred is largely dependent on delivery terms.
+The Company typically satisfies the performance obligation at a point in time when control is transferred to customers.
+The point in time when control of goods is transferred is largely dependent on delivery terms.